tudorcuc/Pollen-Detection/README.md

 ### Accuracy

-- The accuracy of the classification model is calculated and displayed.
 - Higher accuracy indicates better performance of the model in distinguishing between pollen and non-pollen images.

-## Conclusion

-The program effectively classifies images into pollen and non-pollen categories using HSV and RGB color properties.
-By leveraging mean color values as features, it creates a simple yet effective classification model.
-However, there is always room for improvement.
-Future enhancements could include incorporating additional features such as texture, shape, or more advanced machine learning algorithms to further optimize the classification performance.
+- The accuracy of the classification model is calculated and stands at around 76%.